maruina/kb/README.md

 > using a value of vm.swappiness=0 for Docker environments, which prevents swapping except in the case of an OOM (OutOfMemory) condition.

+### RBAC

+- A `Role` defines rules that specify a set of resources and a set of verbs, which are actions that can be taken on those objects.
+But they say nothing about who can perform those actions on those objects.
+- A RoleBinding links a role to an identity.
+This might be a user, a group, or a service account.
+This adds the “who” part.
+- Roles and RoleBindings apply to a namespace.
+There are also cluster-wide equivalents called ClusterRoles and ClusterRoleBindings.
+- To verify users permissions: `kubectl auth can-i <verb> <resource> –as=<identity>`

 ## Golang

 ### Basics